Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 This workflow is written for original characters in original settings.

-It is not identical to canon character writing.
+It is not identical to building canon characters.

-With canon characters, a large part of the work involves reconciling existing source material, choosing a timeline, identifying fandom distortions, and countering the way internet-connected models merge multiple versions of the same character.
+With canon characters, a large part of the work involves reconciling existing source material, choosing a timeline, identifying fandom distortions, and countering the way LLMs trained on internet-derived data often merge multiple versions of the same character.

-With original characters, the problem is different.
+With original characters, the challenge is different.

 The model does not need help understanding canon.